eddiekasner/PNASHR-Workshop/PNASHR-Workshop.md

     - Data analysis
     - Data Sharing

-2. Hands-on workshop and R "onramp" (60 min)
+3. Hands-on workshop and R "onramp" (60 min)

+## NASEM Definitions

+**Reproducibility**

+> *"obtaining consistent results using the same input data, computational steps, methods, and conditions of analysis"*

+**Replicability**

+> *"obtaining consistent results across studies aimed at answering the same scientific question, each of which has obtained its own data"*

 ## Overall data framework